Using Pinterest as a Softer Platform to Grow Your Business (for introverts, sensitives and feminine creatives)

 I don’t need to be responding to comments or trying to get followers.
 In fact, the key metric for Pinterest isn’t the followers at all.
 You can have thousands of monthly visitors to your pins even when you have zero or a handful of followers.

-So, if you’re a feminine-led soul in business just starting out, or if you’d like to grow your business without using traditional social media, I suggest setting up a Pinterest Business account (its completely free) so you can start creating and directing pins to your website and experimenting with the platform and different pins.
+So, if you’re a sensitive, introverted or feminine soul in business just starting out, or if you’d like to grow your business without using traditional social media, I suggest setting up a Pinterest Business account (its completely free) so you can start creating and directing pins to your website and experimenting with the platform and different pins.
 You can also direct pins to your etsy store or landing page if you don’t have a website yet.

 Of course, Pinterest may not be for everyone- and I have definitely seen Pinterest courses and educators out there that make it seem just as hectic as social media (eg. pin 50 times a day- ummm, what!?
-No, I use Pintertest to get away from that kind of frantic insanity!)
+No, I use Pinterest to get away from that kind of insanity!)

 But I find that most of the creative, feminine women in business that are drawn to my work, tend to be offering work, services and products that work really well with Pinterest, especially when it is married with a content rich website/blog.